-The rules have remained the same throughout the years: your country of origin or residency are the only places you can refer to for a Pakistan visa.
+So, for all those who are not flying direct into Pakistan, the situation remains the same it has been throughout the years: your country of origin or residency are the only places you can refer to for a Pakistan visa.
 I come from Italy where, for a long time, the High Commission of Pakistan even refused to give tourist visas because of the potential threat of terrorism.
 And when I had a Malaysian Student visa in the past, the timing was just not right to apply and travel to South Asia.

-This year 2018, however, we were resolute to visit the country whose mountains have been on the top of our travel bucket list for years.
-Kit would have had no problem in applying in her own country, and I just received my Malaysian Long Term Social Pass last March.
+We managed to go to Pakistan in May 2018, resolute to visit the country whose mountains have been on the top of our travel bucket list for years.
+Kit had no problem in applying in her own country, and I had just received my Malaysian Long Term Social Pass last March.
 The case now was knowing if we needed a Letter of Invitation, but my calls to the High Commission of Pakistan in Kuala Lumpur, 400km to the south from Penang where we live, never received an answer.

 MORE ADVENTURE – A 5-Day Cycle Touring Itinerary from Kuala Lumpur to Penang